Monoma23/printf/README.md

-this is a very importa,t project to test our knowledge
+this is a very importa,t project to test our knowledge it's alright